agroimpacts/labelreview/README.md

 That will launch a jupyter lab session, and then you can open the `review_labellers.ipynb` notebook.

-5. To run the notebook, you will need to make a copy of `config-db-template.yaml`, which you can call `config-db.yaml`.
+To run the notebook, you will need to make a copy of `config-db-template.yaml`, which you can call `config-db.yaml`.
 Copy the credentials shared with you into that file.

-### Use the notebook
+Work with the notebook.
 When you are finished, you can stop the stop the container, using:

 ```bash
 docker ps -a